Resources

 Conclusion:

-Individual and group health insurance plans offer different benefits and serve different purposes.
-One should always buy health insurance as per the requirement to get adequate financial back-up in the time of need.
+Group insurance Vs individual insurance plans offer different benefits and serve different purposes.
+One should always buy health insurance as required to get adequate financial back-up in the time of need.
 As per new rules, a person can be covered under multiple health insurance policies.
-Thus, it is strongly advised that you create a solid health insurance portfolio to avoid any unwanted financial risks in case of a medical emergency.
+Thus, you are strongly advised to create a solid health insurance portfolio to avoid any unwanted financial risks in case of a medical emergency.
 One should ideally be covered under an Individual plan, a Group plan from the employer (if applicable) or family health insurance plan, and a critical illness cover.

 Frequently Asked Questions: